leorsd/FEUP-LDTS/README.md

 * 1. Open a terminal and launch the game with `./gradlew run`
 * 2. Use the menu to select a level, start from the tutorial or exit the game.
 * 3. Work together to collect the keys and open the gate to complete the level.
-* 4. Defeat the boss in the final level to win the game.
+* 4. Complete all levels and fisnish the game.
+Congrats!